Nam Jim Jaew – Thai BBQ Dipping Sauce

 Instructions

-• Finely chop cilantro and shallot.
+• Finely chop the cilantro and shallot.

-• Combine fish sauce, brown sugar, lime juice, and water in a 2:2:1/2:1 ratio.
-You can adjust it to your taste.
+• In a bowl, mix fish sauce, brown sugar, lime juice, and water in a 2:2:½:1 ratio (adjust to taste).

 add chili flakes